sudoyashi/Joshis-Garage/_posts/2023-04-14-getwindowsversionwithpowershell.markdown

 Here we declare the script for `Invoke-Command` for the parameter `-ScriptBlock` as `$ScriptBlock`.

-Within the script block, we create an array that stores all the values of the Windows versions as key pairs to its recognizable Windows version.
+Within the script block, we create an array that stores all the values of the Windows versions as key pairs so it's a recognizable Windows version.

 ### Get-CimInstance